thomktz/FaceAI-BGImpact/README.md

 ```
 pip install faceai-bgimpact
 ```
 To install locally, clone the repository and run `poetry install` from the root folder instead.

+> Note: If running on a GPU-enabled machine, pip may try to install the GPU-version of torch.
+Since CUDA is very heavy and takes a long time to install, this is not recommended, unless you intend on training models.
+You may install Torch (CPU) ahead of time, like we're doing in the Web-app's [backend Dockerfile](https://github.com/thomktz/FaceAI-BGImpact/blob/main/webapp/backend/Dockerfile).
+But in general you shouldn't need to install the package if you're not planning on training, since you can use the Web-app to interact with models, and the Web-app is Dockerized.

 ## 🌄 Datasets